Jrobinson99/jrobinson99/README.md

 <br>

-### Goals for 2021
+### Goals for 2022
 - Make 1000 total commits.
-- Publish two open source projects of my own.
+- Publish my own source project.
-- Work on more open source projects.
+- Find a open source project or two and contribute.
-- Build and publish a mobile game.
+- Build and publish a mobile application.

 ---